Many walk-in bathtubs are fitted with automatic cleaning devices to avoid clogged drains. Learn how to clean a walk-in bath.

 It is best to avoid cleaning products and scrubbers that leave behind smudges.
 Squeezable sponges and caustic chemicals have both been used in the procedure.
 Using these items in a bathroom comes with a risk of injury or death.
 Avoid cleaning agents that have a strong odour.

-You should avoid slippery surfaces for those who have mobility issues or have previously been injured in their own homes.
+You should avoid slippery surfaces for those with mobility issues or previously injured in their homes.
 Avoid these goods at all costs if you want to be safe.

 Exactly How Clean Are Self-Cleaning Walk-In Bathtubs?